Related product I-Share

 selector-2-exlibris._domainkey.yourinstitution.edu CNAME selector-2-yourinstitution-edu._domainkey.dkim.exlibrisgroup.com

 11. Click Confirm to close the popup.
 You will notice a new option, DKIM Active, appear.
 Do not check this box yet.
+However, please do verify that the DKIM Setup box is checked; having the DKIM Setup checkbox enabled is an important part of the DKIM configuration process.

 Integration Profile: SMTP Mail Handling Definitions Section with new DKIM Active option left unchecked

-13. Once you have received confirmation that your institution’s DNS Administrator has created the 2 CNAME records, open your saved Mail Handling integration profile, then click on the Test DKIM DNS setup link to verify that the new DKIM DNS record is valid.
-(Note: it may take several minutes to an hour for the new records to become available in DNS.)
-Integration Profile: SMTP Mail Handling Definitions Section with Test DKIM DNS setup link highlighted
+13. Once you have received confirmation that your institution’s DNS Administrator has created the 2 CNAME records, open your saved Mail Handling integration profile, visually verify that the DKIM Setup button was previously enabled (the box was already checked), then click on the Validate DKIM DNS setup button to verify that the new DKIM DNS record is valid.
+If the DKIM Setup button was not previously enabled, then you will need to first check the box to enable DKIM Setup and then click Save to save the profile.
+(Note: You would need to wait at least 10 minutes, but it could be up to an hour, before utilizing the Validate DKIM DNS Setup button as it will take time for the new records to become available in DNS.)

 14. Once you have verified that the previous test has succeeded, then you may check the DKIM Active box, then click the Save button to save your changes.Integration Profile: SMTP Mail Handling Definitions Section with DKIM Active checked